appdevjohn/Messenger-Hawk/README.md

-# Social Messaging
+# Messenger Hawk

-This project is intended to be a general social media client as a react app.
+This is a social media client made with React.
+The goal is to build a progressive web app that will feel as native as possible.
+It will feature numerous popular social media features including messaging and posting, and it is being designed to leave out addictive aspects of popular social networks.

 ### Current State
-Right now, this project contains components to be a messaging client.
-There are components for message bubbles, a message view, and a compose box.
-It's made to work great in browsers for both desktop and mobile.

-### Goal
-The goal, for now, is for this to be a robust starting point for a social network web app.
+General navigation and authentication is complete.
+Additionally, the messaging system is robust and ready to go.
+Upcoming features include implementing groups, events, and posts.
+Later on, stories will be implemented as they have been everywhere else, but without the unhealthy aspects.

 ### Getting Started
 To try it out, simply clone this project, `npm start`, and open `localhost:3000` in your browser.
+It can also be run in a docker container with `docker run -it -p 3000:3000 messenger-hawk`.

+Note that to see any functionality requires being logged in, and being logged in requires connecting to the backend.
+The backend can be found [here](https://github.com/appdevjohn/Social-Network-Backend), and it can easily be spun up by following the setup instructions.